mohsameer/jans/docs/admin/auth-server/openid-features/user-claims/README.md

 ---

 !!!
 Note
-    Janssen Server uses the terms `claims`, `user claims` and `attributes` interchangeably.
+Janssen Server uses the terms `claims`, `user claims`, and `attributes` interchangeably.
 They have the same meaning.

 # User Claims

-Claim is a piece of information asserted about an Entity.
+A claim is a piece of information asserted about an Entity.
 User claims refer to pieces of information about the authenticated user, such as their name, email address, date of birth, and more.
 These claims provide the RP with specific attributes or characteristics associated with the user.
 The claims are issued by the IDP after successful authentication and are included in the ID Token (which is a JSON Web Token (JWT) that contains user-related information) and are also available through the `/userinfo` endpoint.

 ## Types of User Claims

 ### Standard Claims

 The Janssen Server includes all standard claims defined in [OpenID Connect specifications](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) as built-in claims.
 These claims are pre-defined and available for use after installation.

-The built-in user claims in the Janssen Server are listed in below table:
+The built-in user claims in the Janssen Server are listed in the table below:

 | Display Name                          | Claim Name                               | Description                                                                                                                                                                              |
 |---------------------------------------|------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|